NethServer/ns8-core/docs/design.md

 ## Goals

-The design of NS 8 should fulfill these goals:
+The design of NethServer 8 (NS8) should fulfill these goals:

 - solve sysadmin daily problems, like:
   - no-brain software installation